HumanBrainProject/model-curation/README.md

-# Model curation process
+# Model curation

-A python module for the model curation process in the HBP.
+__A python module for the model curation process in the HBP. __

-It details the pipeline applied to /Model/ entries from their submission in the [Model Catalog](https://collab.humanbrainproject.eu/#/collab/19/nav/369318?state=model.n) (by the HBP contributors) to their publications in the [EBRAINS Knowledge Graph Search](https://kg.ebrains.eu/search).
+It details the pipeline applied to *Model* entries from their submission in the [Model Catalog](https://collab.humanbrainproject.eu/#/collab/19/nav/369318?state=model.n) (by the HBP contributors) to their publications in the [EBRAINS Knowledge Graph Search](https://kg.ebrains.eu/search).

 ## Model curation in context